FTBpro/count-von-count/README.md

   }
 }
 ````
 That's it!
-For each post that will be read, a redis hash with Post_<post_id> will be created, with <num_reads> key.
+For each post that will be read you'll have data in the Redis DB of the form
+>Post_3144: { num_reads: 5772 }

-e.g, to get the number of reads of post 3144 you can execute `redis-cli hget Post_3144 num_reads`
+e.g, to get the number of reads for post 3144 you can run `redis-cli hget Post_3144 num_reads`

 General Usage
 -------------

-Lets start with a general example for the most basic use case:
+Lets see a general example for the most basic use case:

 ```JSON
 {